 Another good example of this is the immobile status.
 BattleTech has a bunch of times where things have 0 MP but aren’t immobile.
 Keeping track of what’s actually immobile vs. not can be rather annoying, and TW doesn’t do that, so the Manual lists this all for you (both in movement and in combat, each of which is a logical location to check):

 Then there’s presentation of information.
 There’s lots of occasions in the rules where an activity has a lot of modifiers or a list of conditionals to go with it.
 Whenever this was the case, the mods were separated out from the main text, instead of just burying them in a paragraph.
 That way the essential information, especially key numbers, leaps out at you.

 Finally, there’s segregation of information.
-We tried to keep the more unusual, rarely referenced information segregated from the main rules, even if technically a weird rules section might go with a main rules section.
+We tried to keep the more unusual, rarely referenced information segregated from the main rules, even if technically an unusual rules section could fit with a main rules section.
 For example, Underwater Combat is in TW’s Combat section, which technically makes sense because it’s an offshoot of Combat.
 To me though, this was a big chunk of rules that rarely saw play and constantly got in the way when looking for something basic.
 So, we took the most basic elements of such oddball scenarios, covered that and only that in the relevant chapter (Movement or Combat), and then shunted the rest off to specialist sections.
 For example, movement in water of some sort is common, so that’s all in Movement.
 But fully submerged underwater combat is quite rare, so that just gets a quick mention in Combat and then you’re instructed to see The Battlefield chapter, which handles unusual environments.